Azure/pcs-cli/README.md

 2) [Install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)

 > **Important** \
-Make sure the path of az and kubectl are set in environtment variables.
+Make sure the path of az and kubectl are set in environment variables.
 You should be able to type 'az' or 'kubectl' in console window and see the help content.

 How to use it
 =============